Romano Law

 Decide on Your Course of Action

-Are you ready to throw in the towel and dissolve the company?
-Or would you prefer to keep running the business yourself or with a new partner?
-After all the time and investment, have you considered selling it?
-Before instigating a business divorce, make sure you know exactly where you’re headed.
-If you’ll be going solo, consider how that will change your business plan or focus.
+Before initiating a business divorce, make sure you know exactly where you are headed.
+If you would like to run your company solo, consider how that will affect your business plan or focus.
 That way, you can set a clear roadmap for yourself after your partner is out of the picture and avoid any unpleasant surprises.
 Speaking of which…

-Review the Company’s Operating Agreement
+Review the Company’s Governing Documents

 Have an Experienced Attorney Advise You on your Business Divorce